Ukiah, California

 From SFO Airport

-You can also rent a car from Hertz (www.hertz.com), and return the car at the Ukiah Municipal Airport.
+Enterprise Rental Car: You can also rent a car from Enterprise (www.enterprise.com) and return the car at the Ukiah Thurston Chevrolet Car Rental.

 From Sonoma Airport